Skyline Community Search over Edge-Attributed Bipartite Graphs: Experiment

 \subsection{Efficiency evaluation}

-In our study, we investigate the time required to search for ESCs on various datasets by varying the attribute dimensionality $d$ while keeping other variables constant.
-As illustrated in Fig~\ref{fig6}, we fix the structural constraint parameters $\alpha$ and $\beta$ at 2, and we use the average time taken for 20 query vertices as the search time for each dimensionality.
-From Fig~\ref{fig6}(a)-(f), it is evident that as the attribute dimensionality increases, the time required for the peeling and expanding algorithms to perform the search also increases.
-This observation aligns with our expectations since higher dimensions imply a greater number of possible values for ESCs on each dimension, necessitating more iterations over the search space.
-Additionally, we note that the time consumed by the peeling and expanding algorithms differs at the same dimensionality, which can be attributed to the selection of different queries, leading to variations in the scale of the ESCs and the size difference relative to the original graph.
-The peeling algorithm tends to be more efficient and consumes less time when the difference between the ESC scale and the original graph size is small, whereas the expanding algorithm is less time-consuming when the difference is larger.
+We investigate the time required to search for ESCs across various datasets by varying the attribute dimensionality $d$ while keeping other variables constant.
+As shown in Fig~\ref{fig6}, we fix the structural constraint parameters $\alpha$ and $\beta$ at 2 and use the average time taken for 20 query vertices as the search time for each dimensionality.
+Note that, we use DB to denote DBpedia, BC to denote BookCross, TVT to denote TVTropes, ML to denote MovieLen.
+Fig~\ref{fig6}(a)-(g) indicates that as attribute dimensionality increases, the time required for the peeling and expanding algorithms also increases.